awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-connecting.md

-# Connecting to Oracle with Kerberos Authentication<a name="oracle-kerberos-connecting"></a>
+# Connecting to Oracle with Kerberos authentication<a name="oracle-kerberos-connecting"></a>

-This section assumes that you have set up your Oracle client as described in [Step 8: Configure an Oracle Client](oracle-kerberos-setting-up.md#oracle-kerberos-setting-up.configure-oracle-client)\.
+This section assumes that you have set up your Oracle client as described in [Step 8: Configure an Oracle client](oracle-kerberos-setting-up.md#oracle-kerberos-setting-up.configure-oracle-client)\.
 To connect to the Oracle DB with Kerberos authentication, log in using the Kerberos authentication type\.
 For example, after launching Oracle SQL Developer, choose **Kerberos Authentication** as the authentication type, as shown following\.

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ora-kerberos-auth.png)